 It says, “No society of men and women ever had a more urgent need for continuous effectiveness and permanent unity.”

 The 12-step program began in 1939 as the guiding principles of Alcoholics Anonymous, which pioneered a more modern treatment of alcoholism and addiction as a whole.
-Before AA, the United States was coming out of the temperance movement and the prohibition.
-While the movement was initiated in order to cut down on domestic violence and public health issues, it also criminalized addiction and alcoholism was seen as a moral failing.
+Before AA, the United States was coming out of the temperance movement and Prohibition.
+While the movement was initiated in order to cut down on domestic violence and public health issues, it also criminalized addiction, and alcoholism was seen as a moral failing.

 Those that struggled with alcoholism would experience different societal reactions based on their economic status.
 The rich could seek medical help in hospitals.
 But even for them, treatment was rudimentary, often using belladonna, a poisonous plant that induced vomiting.
 Without financial resources, people would be thrown into “drunk tanks” to sober-up.